Loss of Lawful Non-Immigrant Status

 Common examples of violations of F-1 status that result in the termination of a SEVIS record include, but are not limited to:

-- Failure to extend prior to the program end date.
+- Failure to extend prior to the I-20 program end date

 There are two options for regaining your F-1 status, as follows:

-- You may be eligible to apply to USCIS or F-1 reinstatement, if you do not have a record of repeated or willful violations, have not worked illegally and have been out of status for less than five months.
-In order to do this, you will need to establish that the status violation resulted from circumstances beyond your control or that it is related to a reduced course load that would have been the ISSO’s power to authorize, and that failure to approve the reinstatement will result in extreme hardship.
-If you choose to apply for reinstatement, you will need to submit a formal application, with the assistance of your ISSO advisor.
+In order to apply for reinstatement, you will need to establish that the status violation resulted from circumstances beyond your control or that it is related to a reduced course load for which you would have been eligible and that failure to approve the reinstatement will result in extreme hardship.
+If you choose to apply for reinstatement, you will need to submit a formal application to USCIS with the assistance of your ISSO advisor and an experienced immigration attorney.
 If approved, your violation will be forgiven and you will be eligible to apply for or resume any F-1 benefits for which you qualify (including employment and travel).
 If it is not approved, you will be required to depart the U.S. within a period of time specified by USCIS.
-USCIS is currently taking 12-16 months to adjudicate reinstatements so this is only an option if you have sufficient time left in your program of study.
+USCIS is currently taking 3-6 months to adjudicate reinstatements so this is only an option if you have sufficient time left in your program of study.

 For J-1 Exchange Visitors